Soyweiser/CDDA-Wiki-Scripts/README.md

 Data is copied to clipboard, used for the Template:Materialtoname

+## monsters.py

+Data is copied to clipboard, Used to create the a monster page.
+Does need some manual editing.

 ## mutationthresholds.py

 Data is copied to clipboard, Used to create the various lists for the threshold pages.